-Text: As if (the dragon is) leaping (up and down) over a deep pond, (which is of) no calamity (or fault).
+The subject acts as if (或) a dragon is leaping up and down over a deep pond, which is of no calamity (or fault).

 The deep pond is a dangerous place but it is where the dragon lives.
 The sky (at position 5) is where a dragon can exhibit its sovereignty and carry out its aspirations.
 Line 4 arrives at a position for rest after having expended all effort to advance from the lower trigram, but the situation is full of danger due to its proximity to the king, line 5.

 The place where it stays is like a deep pond.
-Yet line 4 perseveres and continues to advance upwards, like a dragon pushing itself to fly up into the sky, because masculine tends to move and Qian is persevering.
+Yet line 4 perseveres and continues to advance upwards, like a dragon pushing itself to fly up into the sky, because masculine tends to move and Qian2 is persevering.
 However for now it can only leap up and down as its intended destination is the king's territory.
-It can keep on trying as long as it knows when to return to the safety of position 4; then there will be no calamity (or fault).
+It can keep on trying as long as it knows when to return to the safety of position 4; then there will be no calamity or fault.

-Commentary on the image: As if (the dragon is) leaping (up and down) over a deep pond, (signifying) no calamity (or fault) in advancing.
+Commentary on the image: Line 4 acts as if a dragon is leaping up and down over a deep pond: there is no calamity (or fault) in advancing.

 The 5th line

-Text: (The subject is in a state of) a flying dragon in the sky; it is advantageous (or appropriate) to see a great lord.
+The subject is in a state of a flying dragon in the sky; it is advantageous (or appropriate) to see a great lord.

 Position 5, the climax of the hexagram and the king's position, is full of merit and in the domain of heaven where line 5 acts like a dragon flying in the sky, carrying out its aspirations.
 If line 2 changes to feminine, behaving righteously and moderately at the core position of the lower trigram, line 5 will acquire a correlation with it, like the king obtaining support from a virtuous courtier.
 The lower trigram would then become Li (clinging, fire), which is signified as brightness and presents an image of the eyes.
 Through correlation with line 2, the merit of line 5 becomes manifest, as its achievements reach and benefit those below who see it.

-The great lord can be either feminine line 2, with whose assistance line 5 is able to accomplish its aspirations (like masculine Qian needing feminine Kun to create the whole of creation).
-Or it could be line 5 itself, i.e. behaving like a great lord so that all people might benefit from its achievements.
+The great lord can be either feminine line 2, with whose assistance line 5 is able to accomplish its aspirations (like masculine Qian2 needing feminine Kun to create the whole of Creation).
+Or it could be line 5 itself, i.e. it behaves like a great lord so that all people might benefit from its achievements.